Vanishing Point (band): Distant Is the Sun (2014–2019)

 In February 2014, the band released their fifth studio album, Distant Is The Sun, through AFM Records.
 On the same day, the first music video for the album, titled When Truth Lies, was also unveiled.
 Throughout 2014, Vanishing Point performed in Melbourne and Adelaide, in addition to embarking on a tour in New Zealand.
 In November of that year, they commenced their inaugural tour of Japan which included stops in Hiroshima, Osaka, Nagoya, Fuji, and Tokyo, with support from Rubicon Records.

-Over the years, the band encountered numerous challenges, including another change in lineup between the releases of "Dead Elysium" and "Distant Is The Sun".
+Over the years, the band encountered numerous challenges, including another change in lineup between the releases of Dead Elysium and Distant Is The Sun.
 The latter album serves as a reflection of their experiences and growth, both as a band and as individuals, over the preceding years.

 Dead Elysium (2020–2025)

 Vanishing Point experienced a revival and initiated a campaign to re-establish their presence within the heavy metal community.
 Shortly thereafter, they returned as a five-member band, welcoming drummer Damien Hall and bassist Gaston Chin to their lineup.

-The monumental title track, "Dead Elysium", marked the release of their new album on June 19, 2020, followed by a second single titled "Salvus", which is rich in dark ambience and melody, both of which were accompanied by lyric videos.
+The title track, "Dead Elysium", marked the release of their new album on June 19, 2020, followed by a second single titled "Salvus", which is rich in dark ambience and melody, both of which were accompanied by lyric videos.
 Additionally, a new official music video and single, "Count Your Days", has garnered positive feedback from both long-time fans and newcomers following the album's release after all these years.

 Upcoming!
 (2025–Now)

-Whilst working on their next album quietly, Vanishing Point has been rehearsing with a new member, Ande Falko, for several months in preparation for upcoming gigs as well as in preparation for their next album.
-Ande joined after being approached in 2024 and the band members connected well.
-The group values music, friendship, and being part of the VP family.
-They sincerely wish their former guitarist, James, all the best in his future musical pursuits.
+According to their Facebook social media, Vanishing Point has completed their upcoming album—slated for release soon—and is actively rehearsing for live shows.